ltang85/In-Situ-data-Analysis-with-Julia-for-Climate-Simulations-at-Large-Scale/README.md

 # Julia for HPC: In Situ Data Analysis with Julia for Climate Simulations at Large Scale

-This repository is the archive of our JuliaCon paper and code for reproducing the results in our paper.
+This repository is the archive of our JuliaCon paper and the code for reproducing the results presented in our paper.

 ## Structure

-**Important** do no fork this repo to create a JuliaCon submission.
-The JuliaCon paper should live in the repository of the software you are presenting in a `/paper` folder at the top-level.
-If you do not want to introduce a `/paper` folder in your software, you can do so in an arbitrary branch.
+paper: LaTex files for producing the paper pdf file
+src: code and instructions for reproducing the paper's results

 ## Other resources

-For more information of our in situ data analysis modules in Julia, check out [LANL's PRISM](https://github.com/lanl/PRISM).
+For more information of our other in situ data analysis modules in Julia, check out [LANL's PRISM](https://github.com/lanl/PRISM).

 ## Acknowledgement